Test Driven Development

 - When testing

-, the variable value isnumberOfFaces
+roll, the variable value isnumberOfFaces.

 public class RollTest {